zeroos/PX4-user_guide/en/advanced_features/throw_launch.md

 :::

 1. Wear safety equipment.
 Eye protection and safety work gloves are recommended.
-1. Have an easily accessible [killswitch](../config/flight_mode.md) and remind the operator to be attentive and use it if needed.
+1. Have an easily accessible [killswitch](../config/safety.md#kill-switch), test it, and remind the operator to be attentive and use it if needed.
 We found the latter part to be particularly important as pilots tend to try to save the aircraft even in hard situations.
 1. Test as much as possible without propellers.
 Make sure the tools to dismount the propellers are easily accessible not to neglect this step.
 1. Test this feature with at least two people --- one handling the aircraft, the